rblack42/VMdemo/docs/Vagrant.rst

 Vagrant uses an SSH connection for communication.
 We need to set up the private key on the host machine so Putty_ can access the :term:`VM`.
-To do this, we need to convert the key created by Vagrant into a form acceptable by Putty.
+To do this, we need to convert the key created by Vagrant into a form that will be accepted by Putty.

 Start up the :program:`puttygen`` program and select :menuselection:`Load` to load the ``insecure_privatekey`` file.
 This file can be found in your home